Samuel Moyn: Academic career

 After attending University City High School in St. Louis, Missouri, Moyn earned his A.B. degree from Washington University in St. Louis in history and French literature (1994).
 He continued his education, earning a Ph.D. from the University of California at Berkeley (2000) and his J.D. from Harvard Law School (2001).

-In 2007, Moyn received Columbia University's annual Mark Van Doren Award for outstanding undergraduate teaching, determined by undergraduates, and its Distinguished Columbia Faculty Award for "unusual merit across a range of professorial activities".
-In 2008, he won a Guggenheim Fellowship, and is currently a Berggruen Fellow at the Edmond J. Safra Center for Ethics at Harvard.
+In 2007, Moyn received Columbia University's Mark Van Doren Award and its Distinguished Columbia Faculty Award for "unusual merit across a range of professorial activities".

 He is also a fellow at the Quincy Institute for Responsible Statecraft.

+He was appointed head of Grace Hopper College at Yale in 2024.

 Personal life

-Samuel Moyn is Jewish.
-He is married.
+Moyn was married to Alisa Annah Berger in 2003.
+His parents are Anita Hutkin of St. Louis and John Moyn of Newark, Delaware.
+Moyn is Jewish.